 10 Hot and Cold Weather Survival myths

-Everyone has probably heard about a trick to surviving or how to start a fire that simply doesn’t make sense, like rubbing two sticks together or eating snow as a way to stay hydrated, but in reality do things like this even work and more importantly are they safe?
+Everyone has probably heard about a trick to surviving or how to start a fire that simply doesn’t make sense, like rubbing two sticks together or eating snow as a way to stay hydrated, but in reality, do things like this even work, and more importantly are they safe?
+Here are 10 hot and cold weather survival myths that could get you hurt.

 Rub frostbitten skin to heat it up

-When suffering from frostbite you should never attempt to warm up the affected area until you have the ability to keep it warm.
-Partially defrosting and then re-freezing skin will be considerably more damageing than if it were left frozen and only thawed out once, not that rubbing the area will heat it up much in the first place.
-Rubbing your hands together when its cold is not the same as gently thawing out frozen layers of skin and fat.
+When suffering from frostbite you should never attempt to warm up the affected area until you can keep it warm for a long time.
+Partially defrosting and then re-freezing skin will be considerably more damaging than if it were left frozen and only thawed out once, not that rubbing the area will heat it much in the first place.
+Rubbing your hands together when it’s cold is not the same as gently thawing out frozen layers of skin and fat.

 The faster you warm someone up who has hypothermia, the better

-Warming someone up to fast may put them into shock which can cause a whole new range of problems.
-The other danger of heating someone up to quickly is the heat source may be burning the skin without the victim even realizing.
-When a part of your body is cold enough it’s difficult to detect heat until its actually burning, and using something too hot will only serve to scorch the skin and cause even more damage.
-The best method is to heat someone up slowly with body heat or being placed in a warm room and wrapped in dry clothing.
-Hot water bottles under the arms and under the back is the warmest thing you should expose a person suffering from frostbite to.
+Warming someone up too fast may put them into shock which can cause a whole new range of problems.
+The other danger of heating someone up too quickly is the heat source may be burning the skin without the victim even realizing it.
+When a part of your body is cold enough it’s difficult to detect heat until it’s actually burning, and using something too hot will only serve to scorch the skin and cause even more damage.
+The best method is to heat someone up slowly with body heat or be placed in a warm room and wrapped in dry clothing.
+Hot water bottles under the arms and under the back are the warmest thing you should expose a person suffering from frostbite to.

 Alcohol warms you up